-2.2 Volatility trends
+2.2.
+Volatility Trends

 Figure 6 shows the volatility for each of the years from the year before the option grants to the last year before the options mature.
-Total volatility is measured as the standard deviation of stock returns, while systematic (idiosyncratic) volatility is measured as the standard deviation of the predicted (residual) stock returns from the market model.
+Total volatility is measured as the standard deviation of stock returns, whereas systematic (idiosyncratic) volatility is measured as the standard deviation of the predicted (residual) stock returns from the market model.
 The idiosyncratic volatility exhibits a downward trend, with exception of an increase around year 8 that coincides with the 2008 financial crisis for a bulk of the options.
 The systematic volatility exhibits a steady or upward trend, with an uptick in year 8.
 The total volatility exhibits a downward trend until the onset of the financial crisis around year 8.
-These trends suggests that exercises during the early part of an option's life will be associated with higher idiosyncratic and total volatility than later exercises, especially if the sample precedes the financial crisis, as in Bettis, Bizjak, and Lemmon (2005).
+These trends suggest that exercises during the early part of an option's life will be associated with higher idiosyncratic and total volatility than later exercises, especially if the sample precedes the financial crisis, as in Bettis et al. (2005).

 Table 2 presents regressions of systematic, idiosyncratic, or total volatility during each of the years from the grant to expiration.
 The independent variables include indicators for the calendar year and a variable indicating the number of years since the grant.
 The coefficients on the year dummies, especially the 2009 dummy coefficient (which primarily captures the second half of 2008 and the first half of 2009), indicate that both systematic and idiosyncratic volatility increases during the financial crisis.
-In the regression of idiosyncratic volatility, the coefficient on the number of years since the grant is -0.0006 with a p-value less than 0.001.10 This suggests that, on average, the daily idiosyncratic volatility decreases by 0.006 during the 10-year life of the options.
-In the regression of systematic volatility, the coefficient on the number of years since the grant is close to zero and statistically insignificant, suggesting that systematic volatility does not change during the life of the options.
+In the regression of idiosyncratic volatility, the coefficient on the number of years since the grant is -0.0006 with a p-value less than 0.001.10 This suggests that, on average, the